by Texas Homesteader ~

 Bake Peppers Stuffed With Taco Meat

-Then I stuff them with my taco meat mixture, top with a little cheese and put them back into the heated oven just long enough to melt the cheese.
+I stuff my partially-cooked bell peppers with the taco meat mixture, top with a little cheese and put the peppers back into the heated oven just long enough to melt the cheese.
 This takes only about 5 minutes or so.

 The peppers are now ready to serve!

 If I’m after even more taco-feels with these stuffed bell peppers I’ll top them with traditional taco toppings such as shredded lettuce, chopped fresh tomatoes and a little more shredded cheese.